Eurybia macrophylla (Bigleaf Aster)

 Bigleaf Aster, Large-Leaf Wood-Aster, Aster ianthinus, Aster macrophyllus, Aster macrophyllus var. apricensis, Aster macrophyllus var. excelsior, Aster macrophyllus var. ianthinus, Aster macrophyllus var. pinguifolius, Aster macrophyllus var. sejunctus, Aster macrophyllus var. velutinus, Aster multiformis, Aster nobilis, Aster riciniatus, Aster roscidus, Aster violaris

 Prized for its handsome foliage, Eurybia macrophylla (Bigleaf Aster) is an upright, bushy perennial forming a lush carpet of very large, heart-shaped, sharply-toothed, basal leaves, 4-8 in. wide (10-20 cm).
-In midsummer to mid fall, flat-topped clusters of small starry white or violet daisies with yellow or rose colored centers are borne atop sticky flower stalks.
+From midsummer to mid-fall, flat-topped clusters of small starry white or violet daisies with yellow or rose-colored centers are borne atop sticky flower stalks.
 Blooming for weeks, the flowers are attractive to bees and butterflies.
-One of the few asters that tolerates shade, Bigleaf Aster Aster is best used as a ground cover in shady gardens, native plant gardens or woodland gardens.
+One of the few asters that tolerate shade, Bigleaf Aster is best used as a ground cover in shady gardens, native plant gardens, or woodland gardens.

 ---|---|